CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 ### rootGridDimensions :white_check_mark:

-Defines the number of roots at level 0 in the tree.
-This three element array contains the x, y, and z dimensions for a fixed grid at level 0 that holds the roots of the tileset.
+Defines a three element array contains the x, y, and z dimensions for a fixed grid at level 0 of the tileset.
 The last element is ignored for quadtrees.

 * **Type**: `number` `[3]`
 * **Required**: Yes